Juliet Taylor: Career

 In addition to casting films including Taxi Driver, Sleepless in Seattle and Schindler's List, Taylor has cast 43 Woody Allen movies, beginning with 1975's Love and Death.
 He credits her with introducing him to Jeff Daniels, Mary Beth Hurt, Patricia Clarkson, Mariel Hemingway, Dianne Wiest, Meryl Streep, Joaquin Phoenix, and Parker Posey, among others.

 Taylor was featured in the 2013 HBO documentary, Casting By.
 She was awarded the Smith College Medal in 1990.
+She received the Academy Honorary Award for Lifetime Achievement in November 2024.
+She was the second casting director to receive the award, which was presented to her by Nicole Kidman.